gSchool/DNA-release-2/02-Phase-1/02b-dso-teams.md

 ### !callout-danger

 ## Disclaimer
-Below we list common Software Practitioner roles supporting DevSecOps.
+We list the following Software Practitioner roles because they are commonly found supporting DevSecOps.
 However, this **should not** be interpreted as **all** projects needing **all** of these roles every time.
 As stated above, it depends on a number of factors, like your mission, desired capability, deployment environment, etc.
 ### !end-callout

 ### Product Owner:
-Product Owners manage the Agile process, and are ultimately responsible for the success of the product.
-They are responsible for prioritizing development of features and functionality, defining acceptance criteria for features, and providing demonstrations/reviews to stakeholders.
-Sometimes dual-hatted as the Product Manager.
+Product Owners are responsible for managing the Agile process, prioritizing feature and functionality development, defining acceptance criteria, and providing demonstrations/reviews to stakeholders.
+They are sometimes dual-hatted as the Product Manager, and are ultimately responsible for the success of the product.

 ### Product Manager:
 Product Managers are responsible for working closely with the requirements and user community to ensure that requirements reflect their needs, priorities and align to mission objectives.
-Sometimes dual-hatted as the Product Owner.
+They are sometimes dual-hatted as the Product Owner.

 ### Software Developers (Engineers) – Front-End:
 Front End Software Developers/Engineers individually and/or as a team develop front-end functionality and interfaces to support the organization’s vision (design and write code).